Factbox - Top contenders in Sierra Leone election

-FREETOWN Here are brief biographies of the two main candidates in Sierra Leone's presidential election on Saturday.
+FREETOWN Here are brief biographies of the two main candidates in Sierra Leone's November 17 Presidential election.

 PRESIDENT ERNEST BAI KOROMA, ALL PEOPLE'S CONGRESS PARTY